-Choosing a good site means complying with City of Spokane policies found at the Spokane Urban Forestry website http://www.SpokaneUrbanForestry.org and matching the tree to a site with the optimum conditions for healthy growth.
+Choosing a good site means complying with City of Spokane policies found at the Spokane Urban Forestry website and matching the tree to a site with the optimum conditions for healthy growth.
+See the Homeowner Planting Checklist and policies online at www.SpokaneUrbanForestry.org for helpful tips when planting street trees.